Top Producing Wine Regions of The World

 Portugal is known for Port wine, a high alcohol dessert wine from northern Portugal made by blending several grape varieties.

-They were not included in the list for 2 reasons.
-One, China doesn’t export much of its juice.
-And, two, it’s likely there is some data quality issues.
+We excluded those wines from the list for two reasons.
+First, China doesn’t export much of its juice.
+Secondly, there are some data quality issues.
 We’d love to see some better acreage reports out of China before officially adding them to the list.